GoogleCloudPlatform/community/tutorials/nginx-ingress-gke/index.md

 ![image](https://storage.googleapis.com/gcp-community/tutorials/nginx-ingress-gke/Nginx%20Ingress%20on%20GCP%20-%20Fig%2002.png)

-#### Deploy NGINX Ingress Controller with RBAC enabled

-If your Kubernetes cluster has RBAC enabled, from the Cloud Shell, deploy an NGINX controller Deployment and Service by running the following command:

-    helm install --name nginx-ingress stable/nginx-ingress --set rbac.create=true --set controller.publishService.enabled=true

-#### Deploy NGINX Ingress Controller with RBAC disabled
+#### Deploy NGINX Ingress Controller

+Before you deploy the NGINX Ingress helm chart to the GKE cluster, add the `nginx-stable` helm repository in Cloud Shell by running the following commands.

+        helm repo add nginx-stable https://helm.nginx.com/stable
+        helm repo update

-If your Kubernetes cluster has RBAC disabled, from the Cloud Shell, deploy an NGINX controller Deployment and Service by running the following command:
+Deploy an NGINX controller Deployment and Service by running the following command:

-    helm install --name nginx-ingress stable/nginx-ingress
+    helm install nginx-ingress nginx-stable/nginx-ingress

-In the ouput under `RESOURCES`, you should see the following:

-    ==> v1/Service
+Verify the `nginx-ingress-controller` Deployment and Service is deployed to the GKE cluster.

+    kubectl get deployment nginx-ingress-nginx-ingress
+    kubectl get service nginx-ingress-nginx-ingress

+    _Output (Do not copy)_
+    # Deployment
+    NAME                          READY   UP-TO-DATE   AVAILABLE   AGE
+    nginx-ingress-nginx-ingress   1/1     1            1           131m

+    # Service
     NAME                          TYPE           CLUSTER-IP    EXTERNAL-IP   PORT(S)                      AGE
-    nginx-ingress-controller       LoadBalancer  10.7.248.226  pending      80:30890/TCP,443:30258/TCP  1s
-    nginx-ingress-default-backend  ClusterIP     10.7.245.75   none         80/TCP                      1s
+    nginx-ingress-nginx-ingress   LoadBalancer   10.7.250.75   <pending>     80:31875/TCP,443:30172/TCP   132m

 Wait a few moments while the Google Cloud L4 Load Balancer gets deployed.
-Confirm that the `nginx-ingress-controller` Service has been deployed and that you have an external IP address associated with the service.
+Confirm that the `nginx-ingress-nginx-ingress` Service has been deployed and that you have an external IP address associated with the service.
 Run the following command:

-    kubectl get service nginx-ingress-controller
+    kubectl get service nginx-ingress-nginx-ingress

 You should see the following:

     NAME                          TYPE           CLUSTER-IP    EXTERNAL-IP   PORT(S)                      AGE
-    nginx-ingress-controller   LoadBalancer   10.7.248.226   35.226.162.176   80:30890/TCP,443:30258/TCP   3m

-Notice the second service, _nginx-ingress-default-backend_.
-The default backend is a Service which handles all URL paths and hosts the NGINX controller doesn't understand (that is, all the requests that are not mapped with an Ingress Resource).
-The default backend exposes two URLs:

--  `/healthz` that returns 200
--  `/` that returns 404
+    nginx-ingress-nginx-ingress   LoadBalancer   10.7.250.75   34.70.255.61  80:31875/TCP,443:30172/TCP   132m

+Export the `EXTERNAL-IP` of the NGINX ingress controller in a variable to be used later.

+    export NGINX_INGRESS_IP=$(kubectl get service nginx-ingress-nginx-ingress -ojson | jq -r '.status.loadBalancer.ingress[].ip')

+Ensure you have the correct IP Address value stored in the `$NGINX_INGRESS_IP` variable.

+    echo $NGINX_INGRESS_IP

+    _Output (Do not copy)_
+    34.70.255.61

+> Note that your IP Address may be different than the one shown above.

 ## Configure Ingress Resource to use NGINX Ingress Controller